daibi/NFT-Breedable-Demo/README.md

 ![bagua combination](https://github.com/daibi/NFT-Breedable-Demo/blob/main/pics/bagua_combination.png?raw=true)

 Here, we will use its basic element -- "bar" to make combination and mutation happen.
 When parents' are breeding, we will need to choose child's bar from parents' bar on the same position.
-Below illustrates a possible gene selection for child's sign (red bar means it being chosin in child's gene series, green means mutation happens at this position during the breeding process):
+Below illustrates a possible gene selection for child's sign (red bar means it being chosin in child's gene series, while green means mutation happens at this position during the breeding process):

 ![bagua combination2](https://github.com/daibi/NFT-Breedable-Demo/blob/main/pics/bagua_combination2.png?raw=true)